-When considering long term survival, remember that there are a number of things which although not a matter of “life or death”, make survival easier or at least more pleasant, and reduce the long term impacts of the emergency.
-Toilet paper and toothbrushes are things which first leaped to my mind; I’m sure there are things which occur to you.
+When considering long-term survival, remember that there are a number of things which although not a matter of “life or death,” make survival easier or at least more pleasant, and reduce the long-term impacts of the emergency.
+Toilet paper and toothbrushes are things which first leaped to my mind but I’m sure there are things which occur to you.

-Note that the Rule of Threes is a guide to PRIORITY, not IMPORTANCE.
-If you don’t have food, you will die just as surely as if you don’t have air.
-Both are equally important to staying alive; one deals with an immediate problem while the other deals with a longer term problem.
 When you are evaluating the gaps in your skills and materials, look at your needs in priority order, but do look at ALL of your needs.
 Consider the amount of space available and your budget, and use this to figure out a realistic survival timeframe.
-Try to “match” the amounts of any supplies.
-It might not be useful to have a years supply of food and a months supply of water, or a years supply of water and a months supply of food.
-Unless you knew that you could replenish whatever it was you only had a months worth of.
+Then, try to “match” the amounts of any supplies.
+It might not be useful to have a year’s supply of food and a month’s supply of water, or a year’s supply of water and a month’s supply of food.
+Unless you knew that you could replenish whatever it was you only had a month’s worth of.

 - Quick Prep!
 Just add water to the pouch and you're good to go in less than 10 minutes, with no cleanup

 Are there other survival tips or rules you want to share?
 Let us know in the comments section below.

 For awesome survival gear, you can’t make at home, check out the Survival Life Store!